- Is Facebook still worth it?

 - Predictions: These signals above are used to make predictions about what you want to see.
 The algorithm analyzes the user’s past behavior to try and understand how likely they are to engage with a particular piece of content.

 - Relevancy scoring: Lastly, the algorithm will score each content depending on how relevant it is to you.
 The higher the score, the more likely it is to show up in your Feed.

 Particular features of Facebook cater to the function and success of its algorithm and, therefore, determine the content timeline.
 These are the following:

 - News Feed

-Facebook has introduced the Filter Feed Bar, a feature that allows users to customize what appears on their News Feeds.
+Facebook has introduced the Feed Filter Bar, a feature that allows users to customize what appears on their News Feeds on their phone apps.
 Naturally, it has an impact on the Facebook algorithm since the algorithm always takes into account the user’s settings first.

 The posts in your News Feed are ranked in the order that the algorithm believes you’ll be most interested in seeing them.
 The format and content of these posts are selected for how likely they are to spark conversations among people.

 From live videos to posts on groups and pages, every piece of content is scanned for this ranking.
 “The goal of News Feed is to show you the posts that matter to you so that you have an enjoyable experience.,” says Ramya Sethuraman, a product manager who works on this ranking.
 Because Facebook’s goal is, of course, to keep you on Facebook.